 Leslie A. Eldridge, P.E., CHMM – President and Environmental Engineer; Boise, Idaho

 Leslie founded Water, Civil, and Environmental Inc. in 2013 with the intention of developing a small firm that focuses on providing value and innovation to its clients.
 She has 17 years of experience focusing on environmental due diligence, compliance, site characterization, risk assessment, remediation, and hazardous materials/waste management.
 She has conducted numerous environmental site assessments and internal ISO 14001 Environmental Management System (EMS) and environmental compliance audits and has designed, supervised the installation of, and monitored a variety of remediation systems including electrothermal treatment, soil vapor extraction, and hydraulic containment systems.
-Ms. Eldridge is experienced in the interpretation and application of federal, state, and local laws to determine cleanup criteria for soil and groundwater; remediation system design and permitting requirements; and the proper handling, storage, and disposal of hazardous and non-hazardous waste.
+Leslie is experienced in the interpretation and application of federal, state, and local laws to determine cleanup criteria for soil and groundwater; remediation system design and permitting requirements; and the proper handling, storage, and disposal of hazardous and non-hazardous waste.

 Leslie holds a Bachelor of Science in Chemical Engineering from the University of Maine and a Master of Science in Environmental Engineering from the University of Iowa.
 She is a licensed Professional Engineer in Idaho, maintains OSHA 40 hour HAZWOPER certification, and is an Institute of Hazardous Materials Management (IHMM) Certified Hazardous Materials Manager.